Q: Which health insurance exchange plan – Platinum, Gold, Silver or Bronze – is best for me?

 A: It depends on what you need.
 Platinum plans will be the most expensive, Gold comes next, and Bronze premiums will be lowest.
 All of these plans will cover all essential benefits, but the priciest will pay a larger share of your expenses.

 For example, on average, a Platinum plan will reimburse your for 90 percent of the cost of covered health care products and services, while you will pay 10 percent through some combination of deductibles, co-pays and coinsurance.

 If you expect that, over the course of the year, you will be visiting several specialists, having a baby, buying prescription drugs, or undergoing some costly tests, a platinum plan might well be worth the higher premium.

-If your income makes you eligible for a tax credit to help cover your premiums, when the government calculates your subisdy, it will assume that you are buying a silver plan.
-If you choose platnium or gold, you will have to make up the difference yourself.
+If your income makes you eligible for a tax credit to help cover your premiums, when the government calculates your subsidy, it will assume that you are buying a Silver plan.
+If you choose Platinum or Gold, you will have to make up the difference yourself.

 But if you buy a Bronze plan, you’ll still be able to apply the same subsidy to your plan, which can make Bronze plans particularly inexpensive for some enrollees.
 (The caveat is that Bronze plans also come with the highest out-of-pocket exposure.)